SPARC-FAIR-Codeathon/DataFusion/README.md

 **Please note that currently, this service supports the use of only `python3.9`.
 Ensure that your script and dependencies are compatible with Python 3.9 when using this service.**

 3. **Prepare Your Analysis Script**:
    Include an `analysis.py` file in the `analysis_py` directory.
-Make sure to adhere to the provided template for the script.
+Make sure to adhere to the provided [template](https://github.com/SPARC-FAIR-Codeathon/DataFusion/blob/main/misc/template.py) for the script.
+Don't forget to rename the template to `analysis.py`.

 **Do not change the names of files, folders, or functions defined in the template file.**